 (1837 - 1919)

 Owner of Ellowes Hall, 1891 - 1919

 John Lloyd Gibbons was born on 25 August 1837 to Wolverhampton-born manufacturing chemist Henry and Elizabeth Gibbons.
-Her was educated at Adridge Grammer School and went on to become an engineering surveyor and a prominent figure in public life.
+He was educated at Adridge Grammar School and went on to become an engineering surveyor and a prominent figure in public life.

-In 1885, John Loyd Gibbons married Emma Eliza White from Gloucestershire, they were married at Wolverhampton, however Emma died in 1896.
+In 1885, John Lloyd Gibbons married Emma Eliza White from Gloucestershire, they were married at Wolverhampton, however Emma died in 1896.

 He re-married Eliza Grey Ballenden of Sedgley two years later.

-Eliza Balenden was the daughter of Dr. John McNab Ballenden, who served as Chief Medical Officer for Sedgley.
+Eliza Ballenden was the daughter of Dr. John McNab Ballenden, who served as Chief Medical Officer for Sedgley.